Marry Me Chicken

 chicken in bag coated with flour and seasoning

-Heat the oil in a large nonstick skillet over medium-high heat.
+Heat the olive oil in a large nonstick skillet over medium-high heat.
 Place the flour-dusted chicken in the pan, shaking off any excess first.

 sautéing the chicken in oil

-Cook, flipping once, until the chicken is lightly golden and just cooked through, about 3 minutes total.
+Cook, flipping once, until the chicken is lightly golden brown and just cooked through, about 3 minutes total.
 Transfer the chicken to a plate and set aside.

 sautéing the chicken on the second side